twbs/bootstrap/site/content/docs/5.1/content/reboot.md

   "Apple Color Emoji", "Segoe UI Emoji", "Segoe UI Symbol", "Noto Color Emoji" !default;
 ```

-Note that because the font stack includes emoji fonts, many common symbol/dingbat unicode characters will be rendered as multi-colored pictographs.
-Their appearance will vary, depending on the style used in the browser/platform's native emoji font, and they won't be affected by any CSS `color` styles.
+Note that because the font stack includes emoji fonts, many common symbol/dingbat Unicode characters will be rendered as multi-colored pictographs.
+Their appearance will vary depending on the style used in the browser/platform's native emoji font, and they won't be affected by any CSS `color` styles.

 This `font-family` is applied to the `<body>` and automatically inherited globally throughout Bootstrap.
 To switch the global `font-family`, update `$font-family-base` and recompile Bootstrap.